spinlab-uom/spinlab-uom.github.io/content/people/caroline.md

 <!-- ![img](/images/Headshots/HS_CLC2.jpg) -->

 I am a theoretical neuroscientist with a specific interest in the neurochemical mechanisms that underlie plasticity.
-I use a combination of computational and neuroimaging methods to study plasticity in humans in vivo.
+I use a combination of computational and neuroimaging methods to study plasticity in humans in vivo..